ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 -  all self tests must pass (already a standard Landscape coding practice)
--  after the upgrade, a simple test confirming the client can still talk to the Landscape server must be performed
+-  after a test upgrade of the client, a simple manual verification confirming the client can still talk to the Landscape server must be performed

 The above tests exercise the code changes and must be performed by a member of the Landscape team.
 The packaging changes need an extra QA